jbrooks98/cash_back_program/README.md

 Description
 ---
 Customers are eligible to receive a percentage of money back each time they are invoiced.
 After a certain amount of invoices a payment gets made to the customer.
-Users will be prompted to enter addtional invoices for a customer until the threshold for an accrual payout is met:
+Users will be prompted to enter additional invoices for a customer until the threshold for an accrual payout is met:

-- A customer is to recieve 5% accrual per invoice.
+- A customer is to receive 5% accrual per invoice.
 - Every 6th invoice a customer will get paid the total accrual amount they have accumulated

 Sample output: